The Synthetic Voice Enters the Ballot

 Federal election law has been slower.

 Public Citizen asked the Federal Election Commission to clarify that the law against fraudulent misrepresentation applies to deliberately deceptive AI-produced campaign communications.
-In September 2024, the FEC declined to initiate a rulemaking.
-Its notice said the statute is technology-neutral and applies on its face to all means of accomplishing the specified fraud, including AI-assisted media, so the Commission would proceed case by case rather than write a specific rule at that time.
+In September 2024, the FEC declined to initiate a dedicated rulemaking.
+Its notice said the statute is technology-neutral and applies on its face to all means of accomplishing the specified fraud, including AI-assisted media, so the Commission would proceed case by case rather than write a specific AI rule at that time.

 A synthetic robocall can matter on Sunday night.
 A docket can resolve months later.